Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.

 Youth Employment offers free skills training for young people aged 14 to 24.
 Encourage your students to enrol on the best one for their age group.
 Teachers can also sign up to receive teaching resources and there is also a suite of quick videos (around 2 minutes each) for students to get ‘virtual work experience’ themed insights, plus two workbooks for ‘virtual work experience’, for key stage 4 and 5, each of which takes around an hour to complete.

 Prepare your students for online interviews by showing them this short video, featuring East Sussex employers giving their advice.

 - Have students meet school alumni.
 Future First can organise this for schools.

 - Creative Cafés enable students to meet diverse employers informally and sample a selection of work-related tasks.
 Culture Shift can help you to set this up.

 - Open Doors Programme allows students to tour the workplace.
 Find out more from email@example.com

 - Work experience happens throughout the year.
 If you are interested in providing work experience, please contact firstname.lastname@example.org

 - Networking with employers helps young people become more confident talking to adults, by having quick fire conversations and answering employability questions.
-Students are taught skills such as eye contact, speaking up, and how to perfect the handshake.

 - The Hastings Opportunity Day 2019 featured employer-led activities that were showcased in a range of venues across Hastings - plenty of ideas to inspire you: